 The construction of Claude Javernick’s unconventional gambling establishment was a monumental project, and after a year of work, the underwater casino began to take shape.
 Javernick brought in materials on the Union Pacific railroad spur that served Saint Thomas.
 From there, Roland and Maximino moved them down the Virgin River Road in cargo trucks.

 The casino building was dome shaped with most of the exterior built from extra thick bulletproof glass with an engineering design strong enough to withstand the intense water pressure at the bottom of the proposed reservoir.
-There were three smaller sized glass domes surrounding the casino itself—a restaurant, a movie theater, and an adult entertainment wing, the future home of Eunice Adair’s Undersea Whorehouse with space for Little Juanito included as well.
+There were three smaller sized glass domes surrounding the casino itself—a restaurant, a theater, and an adult entertainment wing, the future home of Eunice Adair’s Undersea Whorehouse with space for Little Juanito included as well.
 The secondary domes were connected to the casino by walkways enclosed in more thick glass.

 It wasn’t hard to find workers as the Great Depression worsened and the Dust Bowl obliterated farming communities on the Great Plains.
 The national unemployment rate was 25% in 1932 and much higher west of the Mississippi.
 Wheat farms in Kansas and Nebraska were buried under drifts of windblown dust and the once booming building industry in California had slowed to a crawl.

 Javernick hired scores of men and women.
 He filled his hotel with construction workers, then built temporary housing along the banks of the river for the rest.
-He put Hao Lóng Shèng in charge of a cafeteria and brought in cooks from L.A.
+He put Hao Lóng Shèng in charge of a cafeteria and brought in more cooks from L.A.
 He ordered fresh food by the boxcar and Roland and Maximino trucked it down the bumpy road from Saint Thomas.
 Business at the Palomino Palace had never been better, and in the shack out back, Little Juanito was raking in the simoleons.

 The building project was busy with activity on the day that Everett Beekman showed up with the Clark County Sheriff.
 After parking nearby, Beekman walked towards the construction site in his jet-black wingtips, with the sheriff, Oscar Flynn, by his side.
 Javernick was high above them on the scaffolding, and he climbed down quickly when he saw the government bureaucrat approaching.